qgisau/qgis-au-website/README.md

 * Click the + to stage the commit
 * From the Commit dropdown, select Commit & Sync

+### Theming
+If you are overriding the css, you must use the scss files (which get built as css on deploy).

 ### Adding a page

 To add a standard page